 aide-de-camp n.
 An officer who receives and transmits the orders of the general.

 airy adj.
 Delicate, ethereal.

 alabaster n.
 A white or delicately tinted fine-grained gypsum.

 albino n.
 A person with milky white skin and hair, and eyes with bright red pupil and usually pink iris.

 album n.
 A book whose leaves are so made to form paper frames for holding photographs or the like.

 alchemy n.
-Chemistry of the middle ages, characterized by the pursuit of changing base metals to gold.
+Chemistry of the middle ages, characterised by the pursuit of changing base metals to gold.

 alcohol n.
-A volatile, inflammable, colorless liquid of a penetrating odor and burning taste.
+A volatile, inflammable, colourless liquid of a penetrating odour and burning taste.

 alcoholism n.
 A condition resulting from the inordinate or persistent use of alcoholic beverages.